 Aluminum siding is a type of metal siding that’s lightweight, durable, and easy to install.
 It’s also cost-effective since it can last for decades without needing maintenance or repairs.

 Aluminum siding was first introduced in the 1930s and has since become one of the most popular types of exterior covering.
 Since aluminum is an abundant natural resource, it’s relatively inexpensive compared to other materials like wood and vinyl siding.
 Aluminum metal is also recyclable and therefore is a more eco-friendly option than other types of siding.

 However, one concern around aluminum siding is that it’s prone to dents and easily damaged by storms and hail.
 This type of siding also tends to lack the curb appeal that other house sidings provide.
-That being said, you may be able to choose between different shades of aluminum so that your house can stand out!
+But if you’re looking to create modern architecture, aluminum gives you the option to explore various siding color combinations for a metal roof.

 Wood is one of the oldest types of siding material available on the market and has been used as a building material for thousands of years.
 One of the major advantages of natural wood siding is its exceptional aesthetic value.
 With its brown shade and rustic tone, your home will look great as the wood siding gives it a classic look.
 Real wood can give your home a cabin-like appearance, and the added curb appeal may add value to your property if you sell it someday.

 Despite a good lifespan and a classic, beautiful look, there are a few problems with choosing a natural wood siding option.
 The first concern is that wood siding requires a high amount of maintenance, just like wood shingles would.
 You may need to paint and restain your wood siding every couple of years, and real wood can get dusty and will need additional cleaning.
 Wood siding is also highly absorbent, and can be susceptible to rot.
 All of this can be costly in the long run, so make sure to look for wood siding that will be suitable for the area that you live in.